 If you are less concerned about refueling with carbs and more about electrolytes and protein, then this drink would be the one for you.

-It’s vegan, kosher, dairy-free, soy-free, and gluten-free, so there’s practically nobody who wouldn’t be able to drink this!
+It’s vegan, kosher, dairy-free, soy-free, and gluten-free, so there’s practically nobody who wouldn’t be able to drink is!

-On the bright side, there are only 50 calories in a serving of this drink, so if you’re calorie-conscious you can take a drink of this stuff guilt-free to boost your electrolytes and muscle repair.
+On the bright side, there are only 50 calories in a serving of this drink, so if you’re counting calories (not always a great idea in recovery but…), this one is a better option than the heavier drinks.

 - 3:1:1 vegan BCAAs